TensoRaws/yuisub/README.md

 ### License

-This project is licensed under the BSD 3-Clause - see the [LICENSE file](https://github.com/TohruskyDev/yuisub/blob/main/LICENSE) for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE file](https://github.com/TohruskyDev/yuisub/blob/main/LICENSE) for details.